hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 author: Douglas Anderson
 ---

+In this post I am gonna talk about the things in my configuration that I am really excited about.
+Warning: non-technical people may find this either super boring, undecipherable or both.
+Often the things I am excited about are recent changes, but sometimes they are old treasures that I really like.

 I spend quite a bit of time working on my [dotfiles][STATE].
 The nicer the environment the easier it is to work.
 Since the beginning of the year I have made 63 commits, bringing the total to 292 since I started the keeping dotfiles since March 2012.

-In this post I am gonna talk about the things in my configuration that I am really excited about.
-Often the things I am excited about are recent changes, but sometimes they are old treasures that I really like.

 <a href="{{ site.url }}/static/img/stateofthedotfiles-2014.jpg">